 But there’s something about being part of the solution that shifts anger and frustration into a positive change.
 Imagine if we all did just that—one neighborhood at a time.

-Side note: Another favorite, not yet planted at the Pocket Park, is Balloon Flower (Platycodon grandifloras – Zone 4-8, part to full sun), which would blend well with Lamb’s Ear and Catmint.
+Side note: Another favorite, not yet planted at the Pocket Park, is Balloon Flower (Platycodon grandifloras – Zone 4-8, part to full sun), which blends well with Lamb’s Ear and Catmint.
 When the flower buds are about to bloom, they look like the shape of little balloons that open to a star shape.

-More about Plogging :^)
+Link to more about Plogging :^)